Your Credit Score Matters: How to Check and Improve It?

 3. Credit Age

-The age of your credit accounts matters.
-Longer credit histories generally lead to higher credit scores.
+The age of your credit accounts counts.
+Higher credit ratings usually follow from longer credit histories.

 4. Credit Mix

-Having a mix of different credit types, such as credit cards, installment loans, and mortgages, can positively impact your credit score.
+Combining many credit types—such as credit cards, installment loans, and mortgages—will help your credit score.

 5. New Credit Applications